abstractmachines/mean-stack-js-express-node-full-stack/README.md

 		exec node app.js

 Reboot the web server:

  		$ sudo nginx -s reload

 Spawn the daemon:

  		$ sudo service nodeapp start

-the npm script
+The npm script

  	$ npm run deploy

 will deploy changes.
+Make sure that you don't follow the standard "npm" instructions of placing your binary, also known as deployscript.sh or scpscript.sh, in project_root/node_modules/.bin/scpscript.sh, along with "scripts": { "deploy": "scpscript.sh" } because *node_modules is git-ignored.* So place that script in project root, "scripts": { "deploy": "./scpscript.sh" }

 # Final result: public IP and curl results for AWS: